kripod/wsx/README.md

 #### connect

-Connection event, fired when the client has connected successfully.
+Connection event, fired when the socket has connected successfully.

 #### disconnect

-Disconnection event, fired when the client disconnects.
+Disconnection event, fired when the socket disconnects.

 **Parameters**